-The balance between the working-age population and ‘dependents’ has important implications for the functioning of the population.
-Evidence suggests that too many ‘dependents’ relative to those working can have negative impacts for labour productivity, capital formation, information and communication improvements, and savings rates.7
+A large fraction of economically ‘dependents’ relative to those in the working-age bracket can have negative impacts for labour productivity, capital formation, and savings rates.7

-Here we see significant variation across the world.
+We see big differences across the world.
 The majority of countries have a ‘dependent’ population that is 50-60% the size of its working-age population.
 The ratio is much higher across many countries in Sub-Saharan Africa: Niger and Mali, for example, have a larger dependent population than they have working-age populations.
 As we see in the next section, this is the result of having very young populations.

-In the chart above we considered the ‘dependent’ population – both young and old – as a single group.
-But the split between young and old populations vary significantly across the world.
+In the map above we considered the ‘dependent’ population – both young and old – as a single group.
+But the split between young and old populations varies also significantly across the world.

 The opposite is true in Nigeria.
 Almost 95% of dependents there are young.

-You can explore this data for any country using the “change country” button in the charts below.
+You can explore this data for any country using the “change country” button in these charts.
 You’ll notice fairly consistent patterns: higher-income countries with low fertility rates and longer life expectancies are dominated by an older population.
 The opposite is true for lower income countries with high fertility rates.

 We can also see this distribution of young and old populations across the world clearly in the two maps below.
 These again show the age dependency ratio, but are now split between young (under 15 years) and old (65+ years) dependency ratios.

-There is a clear contrast between the two.
 The young dependency ratio is high across Sub-Saharan Africa in particular.
-Some countries in this region have close to the same number of youth as they have working-age population.
-Lower fertility rates across higher income countries, the young dependency ratio is much lower.
+Some countries in this region have close to the same number of young people as they have working-age population.
+The youth dependency ratio is much lower across higher income countries since fertility rates tend to be much lower there.

-The old dependency ratio is almost a mirror image.
-It’s now higher-income countries – particularly across Europe, North America and East Asia – which have the high dependency ratios.
+The old-age dependency ratio is almost a mirror image.
+Higher-income countries – particularly across Europe, North America and East Asia – have the highest dependency ratios.

 The world population is changing: For the first time there are more people over 64 than children younger than 5